bpat30/PersonalizationTheory/README.md

 ## movies. dat
 Contains the movies that were rated in the tweets followed by the year of release and associated genres in the following format: movie_id::movie_title (movie_year)::genre|genre|genre.

+# Required Packages & Setup
+The model is build using python 2.7 and spark 2.2.0.
+Below is a list of packages that have to be installed for the same:
+•Pandas
+•Matplotlib
+•Pyspark
+•Numpy
+•Seaborn
+•pyspark.ml.recommendation – ALS, CrossValidator, ParamGridBuilder, RegressionEvaluator
+•Pylab

 # Model Selection Criteria:
 We aim to minimize RMSE while providing a minimized computation time to provide the most accurate recommendations as fast as possible.
-When tuning the model this shall be taken into consideration.
+This tradeoff will be qualitatively considered as well as with quanifiable metrics including RMSE and a modified version of recall --

 # Methodology: